Yassine-Hattay/Gen_AI_Project/papers/notes/Gen AI notes.md

 ##### Paper Reference

-From **Section 6 – RoCoBench-Text: A Multi-Agent Reasoning Dataset**:
+From **Section 6 RoCoBench-Text: A Multi-Agent Reasoning Dataset**:

-> _“We introduce RoCoBench-Text to evaluate multi-agent reasoning, communication, and adaptation.”_

 ##### Categories